Summary

 As a first step, download and install the latest version of Sage 50 Payroll.
 Once you've installed it, check if you've resolved the issue.
 If not, continue to follow this article.

-If you process employees with a pay element that has invalid characters in the name, this issue occurs.
-Letters, numbers or spaces are valid characters for pay element names.
+If you process employees with a pay element or nominal settings with invalid characters, this issue occurs.
+Letters, numbers or spaces are valid characters for pay element names, and numbers are valid nominal codes.

 You can narrow down which employees and pay elements to check by selecting batches of employees then posting the nominal link.

-Batches that you can post successfully don't include an employee with a problem pay element.
-When you find the problem employees, check their pay elements for invalid characters.
+Batches that you can post successfully don't include an employee causing the issue.
+When you find the problem employees, check their pay elements and where applicable, nominal settings for their payments for invalid characters.

 Correction

-Use the rollback option to go back to before you processed any periods with the pay element in question.
+Use the rollback option to remove any affected periods where you can't post nominal link due to this error.
 Correct the pay element name, then reprocess the affected periods.

 Follow the steps below to check what you've already posted to Sage 200.
 Either post periods you reprocessed as normal, or if you plan to amend values in Sage 200 manually, post to file instead.